buildfirst/buildfirst/ch08/01_your-first-mocha-test/README.md

 mocha --reporter spec
 ```

+Mocha will know to look for your tests in the `test` directory.
 The `spec` reporter provides a prettier output than the default.

+![test.png][2]

 [1]: http://visionmedia.github.io/mocha
+[2]: https://raw.github.com/bevacqua/buildfirst/master/images/mocha-test.png "Mocha tests in action"